qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - About state:
   - State objects themselves should be immutable.
 Don't directly set fields of state objects.
 Always recreate whole object.
   - Don't set state directly in component rendering.
 State can only be set in callbacks.
-- Forget to put dependency value to `useEffect` then the runs after every component render.
+- `useEffect` without dependency array runs on every component render.
+But `useEffect` with empty dependency array `[]` runs only on component mounting.
-- Forget to include value in `useEffect` dependency array.
 - Forget clean up in `useEffect`.
 - Closure trap.
 Closure can capture a state.
 If the state changes, the closure still captures the old state.
+Solutions:
-  - One solution is to make closure not capture state and access state within `useReducer`.
+  - Make closure not capture state and access state within `useReducer`.
-  - Another solution is to put mutable thing in `useRef` (note that changing value inside ref don't trigger component re-rendering, you need to change state or prop to trigger re-rendering)
+  - Put mutable thing in `useRef` (note that changing value in ref don't trigger component re-rendering, you need to change state or prop to trigger re-rendering)
-  - Another solution is to add state to effect dependency array.
+  - Add state to effect dependency array.
 But if the effect manages `setInterval`, doing this will make timing inaccurate.
 - `useEffect` firstly runs in next iteration of event loop, after browser renders the web page.
 Doing initialization in `useEffect` is not early enough and may cause visual flicker.
 Use `useLayoutEffect` for early initialization.

 [^js_string_primitive]: In JS, `string` is primitive type, not object type.
 In JS you don't need to worry about two strings with same content but different reference like in Java.
 However the `String` in JS is object and use refernce equality.